richardnorman/personal-site/README.md

 # personal-site
-My personal website made entirely from scratch using Javascript, React and Bootstrap.
+My personal website made entirely from scratch using HTML, CSS and Javascript.